DJ Mag

 DJ Magazine (also known as DJ Mag) is a British monthly magazine dedicated to electronic dance music and DJs.
-Founded in 1991, the magazine is adapted for distribution in the United Kingdom, the United States, Spain, France, Italy, Latin America, China, South Korea, Indonesia, and the Netherlands.
+Founded in 1991, the magazine is adapted for distribution in the United Kingdom, the United States, Spain, France, Italy, Latin America, China, South Korea, Brunei, Indonesia, India, Sri Lanka, Oman, Saudi Arabia, United Arab Emirates, Germany, Canada, Russia, Belarus, and the Netherlands.

 History

 An earlier version of the magazine appeared towards the end of the 1980s when it was then known as Disc Jockey Magazine.
-The name was then changed to Jocks Magazine, however, the publication underwent re-branding shortly afterwards.
-After this process the first issue of DJ Magazine launched in the middle of 1991; it was initially produced as weekly publication with Chris Mellor as its first editor.
+The name was then changed to Jocks Magazine, but the publication underwent re-branding shortly afterwards.
+After this process the first issue of DJ Magazine was launched in the middle of 1991; it was initially produced as weekly publication with Chris Mellor as its first editor.
 The magazine at this point was already the UK's top-selling disc jockey magazine and was widely regarded as one of the magazines of choice in the burgeoning house and rave music scenes.

 The first edition featured artists such as Frankie Knuckles and the Ragga Twins.
 In 1992, the magazine decided to switch to bi-weekly publishing due to increasing workload which would remain in place till 2008.
 During its first two years the editorial staff of the magazine voted for their DJ of the Year: initially this was a short list, however this was later expanded to become a Top 100 list that first appeared in the magazine's 100th edition on 21 October 1993.

 In 1994, the band Underworld featured on the cover due in part to their breakthrough album.
 Other artists featured that year included established names such as Armand van Helden, Erick Morillo, but also breakthrough DJs such as DJ Rap.
 By the summer of 1995, the magazine began to regularly feature Ibiza due its increasing popularity as a clubbing destination; the magazine also set-up stall at the Winter Music Conference held in Miami, United States.
 In 1997, the magazine featured new British house duo Basement Jaxx on its front page.
 Artists appearing on the cover of the magazine towards the end of the 1990s included Jeff Mills, Deep Dish, Orbital, Laurent Garnier, and Danny Tenaglia.